-The addition of brussel sprouts is another fun way to get your cruciferous vegetables in.
-Cruciferous vegetables like broccoli, cauliflower, brussel sprouts and cabbage are good sources of phytonutrients or plant compounds that reduce inflammation and the risk for cancer.
+The addition of brussels sprouts is another fun way to get your cruciferous vegetables in.
+Cruciferous vegetables like broccoli, cauliflower, brussels sprouts and cabbage are good sources of phytonutrients or plant compounds that reduce inflammation and the risk for cancer.
 Aim to get one serving of cruciferous vegetables in per day!

 Sweet Potato and Shrimp Noodle Bowl with Bang Bang Sauce

 - 20 ounces spiralized sweet potatoes about 2 sweet potatoes